IIIF/api/source/presentation/4.0/model.md

 The unit of measurement of a quantity expressed by a Quantity.

 The value _MUST_ be a string value.
 This specification defines the values in the table below.
-Others may be defined externally as an [extension][prezi30-ldce].
+Others may be registered via the IIIF unit registry.

+> TODO: create registry and link it here

 | Value    |  Unit     |
 |----------|-----------|